-What does good welfare mean for layer hens on RSPCA Approved farms?
+What does welfare look like for layer hens raised to RSPCA Standards?

 Egg-laying hens are naturally social and inquisitive birds.
-For good welfare, they need freedom to move around, spread and flap their wings, a nest in which to lay their eggs, places to perch and areas to dust bathe in order to remain happy and healthy.
+They need freedom to move around, spread and flap their wings, a nest in which to lay their eggs, places to perch and areas to dust bathe in order to remain happy and healthy.
 Choosing RSPCA Approved eggs is one way to make sure you are buying certified higher welfare eggs from either cage-free or free-range hens.

 But what about the many other labels found on egg cartons?
 Here is how to recognise what they really mean:

 In Australia, eggs sold in the carton should be labelled according to the farming system that produced them (cage, barn, free range).
 Free-range eggs are required to include the outdoor stocking density (space allowance) on their cartons; however, this alone is not necessarily a conclusive indicator of higher welfare.